Bhutan Trekking Season: when is the best time to trek in Bhutan?

 Salt Trek Route

-Summer, the second low season for Bhutan’s tourism industry, is not always rated as a good time to trek, as it is the monsoon season in the kingdom, and Bhutan suffers from the strong Indian Southwest Monsoon.
+Summer, the second low season for Bhutan’s tourism industry, is not always rated as a good time to trek.
+As the monsoon season in Bhutan, Bhutan suffers from the strong Indian Southwest Monsoon in the summer months.

-Weather Condition of Bhutan Trekking Areas in Summer
+Weather Conditions of Bhutan Trekking Areas in Summer

 trekking in Bhutan in summer